 - 13. The appeal subcommittee of the Grievance Review Board will then make the final determination of outcomes based on all information. - 14.
-The complainant and the respondent parties will be notified of the final outcomes and sanctions.
+The complainant and the respondent parties will be notified simultaneously of the final findings.

 Title IX Resolution Process